envisioning/vocab/src/content/articles/self-awareness.md

 ---
 slug: self-awareness
-summary: Nn entity's ability to recognize itself as an individual, distinct from its environment and other entities, often involving introspection and a sense of identity.
+summary: An entity's ability to recognize itself as an individual, distinct from its environment and other entities, often involving introspection and a sense of identity.
 title: Self-Awareness
 ---